kurtosis-tech/kurtosis/docs/docs/explanations/starlark-idempotent-runs.md

-Two instructions are said to be _equivalent_ iff their Starlark representations are strictly equal.
+Two instructions are said to be _equivalent_ if and only if their Starlark representations are strictly equal.

 #### Criteria to skip an instruction
 The way Kurtosis optimize the submitted plan before executing it is by following this heuristic: